 The most obvious upside of putting in a new application instead of switching is the Freedom Flex card’s sign-up bonus.
 Since Chase considers the Freedom Flex an entirely new product, current Freedom cardholders are eligible for the card’s sign-up bonus, even if they’ve already earned a bonus with the Freedom card.

-While a $3,000 quarterly spending cap may be impractical in some bonus categories, it could seriously boost your cash back earnings in others, like online shopping (Walmart and PayPal purchases are eligible for 5% cash back from October to December of 2020, upon enrollment).
+While a $3,000 quarterly spending cap may be impractical in some bonus categories, it could seriously boost your cash back earnings in others, like online shopping (Amazon.com purchases are eligible for bonus cash back from October to December 2022, upon enrollment).

 While a product switch from the Freedom to the Freedom Flex is the most obvious route for most cardholders, a fresh application for the Freedom Flex definitely makes sense.

 Not only can you score a large sign-up bonus and a higher spend cap in Chase’s rotating cash back categories, but you’ll also enjoy the peace of mind and credit score benefits of more available credit.
 Unless you can’t spare a Chase 5/24 slot, applying for the Freedom Flex is worth considering.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.